 Often people do not realise that I am deaf, my hearing aid is black and hidden in my long dark hair.
 Even when I have my hair tied up many people assume it is a hairclip or some kind of blue-tooth headset.
 Often when I tell people in public places that I am deaf, they do not believe me because I do not sound deaf.
 Speech quality provides no indication of the quality or volume of the sounds that a deaf person hears.
 Many deaf people learn to speak before they become deaf, or only become deaf after they acquire spoken language.

 If I need to wait in a crowded room for an unknown person to call me through to an appointment I am unlikely to hear my name called out.
 I often ask the receptionist to ensure that I am alerted visually rather than struggling to listen in a crowd.
 Unfortunately the receptionist is often busy or there is no suitable system to inform the person who is 'calling my name' that I am deaf.
-I find ENT departments are especially bad for this.
+I find ENT and audiology departments are especially bad for this.